-The fair value of the royalty rights at March 31, 2019, was determined by using a discounted cash flow analysis related to the expected future cash flows to be received.
+The estimated fair value of the royalty rights at June 30, 2019, was determined by using a discounted cash flow analysis related to the expected future cash flows to be received.
 This asset is classified as a Level 3 asset, as the Company's valuation utilized significant unobservable inputs, including estimates as to the probability and timing of future sales of the licensed product.
-The discounted cash flow was based upon expected royalties from sales of licensed product over approximately a ten-year period.
+The discounted cash flow was based upon expected royalties from sales of licensed product over approximately a nine-year period.
+The estimated fair value of the asset is subject to variation should those cash flows vary significantly from the Company's estimates.
+The Company periodically assesses the expected future cash flows and to the extent such payments are greater or less than its initial estimates, or the timing of such payments is materially different than the original estimates, the Company will adjust the estimated fair value of the asset.
+A third-party expert is engaged to assist management with the development of its estimate of the expected future cash flows, when deemed necessary.
+Should the expected royalties increase or decrease by 2.5%, the fair value of the asset could increase or decrease by \$0.4 million, respectively.
+Significant judgment is required in selecting the appropriate discount rate.
 The discount rate utilized was 15.0%.
-Significant judgment is required in selecting the appropriate discount rate.
-Should this discount rate increase or decrease by 2.5%, the fair value of this asset could decrease by \$1.3 million or increase by \$1.6 million, respectively.
-Should the expected royalties increase or decrease by 2.5%, the fair value of the asset could increase or decrease by \$0.4 million, respectively.
-A third-party expert is engaged to assist management with the development of its estimate of the expected future cash flows, when deemed necessary.
-The fair value of the asset is subject to variation should those cash flows vary significantly from the Company's estimates.
-At each reporting period, an evaluation is performed to assess those estimates, discount rate utilized and general market conditions affecting fair market value.
+Should this discount rate increase or decrease by 2.5%, the fair value of this asset could decrease by \$1.3 million or increase by \$1.5 million, respectively.